 0121 371 4991 (Jennifer Davis – Cleft Team Secretary)

-We understand that this is a difficult time for everyone, and that we appreciate your patience and understanding during this time.
-The situation is changing rapidly and we will keep this page updated, including details of when surgery and out-patients will resume, as soon as this is available.
+We understand that the disruption to the service is stressful and difficult and we appreciate your patience and understanding during this time.
+The situation is changing rapidly and we will aim to keep this webpage updated, including details of changes to the availability of surgery and out-patients appointments.